 Melanoma of the eye is more common in white than black people.

-People who have abnormal brown spots (pigmentation) on their uvea (called oculodermal melanocytosis) or iris (called iris naevus) are at an increased risk of developing eye melanoma too.
+People who have abnormal brown spots (pigmentation) on their uvea (called oculodermal melanocytosis) or iris (called iris naevus) are at an increased risk of developing eye melanoma.

 Inherited cancer syndromes

 Doctors have identified a rare inherited condition called BAP1 cancer syndrome.
 Families with this have a change (mutation) in the BAP1 gene.
-People with this gene change have an increased risk of uveal (eye) melanoma, skin melanoma and some other cancers.
+People with this gene change have an increased risk of uveal melanoma, skin melanoma and some other cancers.
+The uvea is the middle layer of the eye.
+Most adult eye melanomas are a type called uveal.

-We know that over exposure to sunlight is a definite risk factor for melanoma of the skin.
-It has also possibly been linked to melanoma of the eye but there is only weak evidence for this.
+We know that overexposure to UV radiation is the main cause of melanoma of the skin.
+It has also been linked to melanoma of the eye but there is not enough evidence to say this for sure.

 Some studies have reported a slightly increased risk of melanoma of the eye in people working as welders.
-We don’t know whether this risk is due to UV radiation from the tools used for welding or other factors.
+This risk is may be due to exposure to ultraviolet radiation.

 Use of sunbeds